 Undying Loyalty: This is the point of the Loyalist faction.
 They're...loyal.
 What this means is they will always support you during a revolt, they will never become a rebel, they can become members of your personal death squad, and they always vote for you during an election (though they much prefer if you don't even put it to a vote).
 The only thing that upsets them is you not worshipping yourself the same way they do (not building your own childhood museum/personal mausoleum, having free elections, etc) and their faction disaster is that they simply stop being Loyalists; even in their faction disaster they don't really hurt you!

-Urban Segregation: It's a good idea to separate residential, tourist and industrial areas.
-There are many Not In My Backyard buildings: High-class tourists are a fantastic moneymaker.
+Urban Segregation: It's a good idea to separate residential, tourist, and industrial areas.
+There are many Not in My Backyard! buildings: High-class tourists are a fantastic moneymaker.
 Unfortunately, earning enough money to build the infrastructure needed to attract them (especially the airport) usually requires you to first build the sort of industrial economy that they hate, so a sensible Presidente would build the polluting, messy industries on one side of the island and the tourist traps on the scenic, pastoral side.
+In 5, it's finally possible to set Entertainment buildings to "Tourists only," making a pretty tourist trap plan more viable.

 Video Game Cruelty Punishment: Push people too hard, get their happiness meters too low, and they will revolt.
 Usually this results in a trickle of citizens becoming rebels who will gradually attack your facilities before finally targeting your palace.
 If happiness completely bottoms out, you could have a full-scale Civil War where half of your citizens riot in the streets killing the other half.